fables-tales/nemesis/spec.md

 ####Response code

-200 if the the authentication parameters are valid and the authenticated user can administrate the user specified by `:username`.
+200 if the user authenticates successfully and the authenticated user can administrate the user specified by `:username`.
 403 otherwise.

 ####Response body